Physical processes in protoplanetary disks: Turbulence

 The second term in Maxwell's equation is the displacement current, which is ${\mathcal O} (v^2 / c^2)$ and consistently ignorable in non-relativistic MHD.
 Doing so, we substitute equation~(\ref{eq_collision_terms}) in the neutral equation of motion to obtain,

 This is identical to the {\em ideal} MHD momentum equation (stated without derivation as equation~\ref{eq_sheet_mhd}) and pleasingly simple; we have reduced the three momentum equations to an equation for a single (neutral) fluid with a magnetic force term whose dependence on ${\bf B}$ is independent of the make-up of the gas.
-All of the complexities enter only via the induction equation.

-\begin{svgraybox} The consistent simplification of non-ideal MHD to a momentum equation for a single fluid is not always possible.
+As one might guess, the consistent simplification of non-ideal MHD to a momentum equation for a single fluid is not always possible.
 Roughly speaking it works provided that the plasma's inertia is negligible compared to that of the neutral fluid, the coupling between charged and neutral species is strong, and the recombination time is short.
 Zweibel \cite{zweibel15} gives an accessible account of the conditions necessary for a valid single-fluid description.
-Although some of the early analytic and numerical work on the MRI in weakly-ionized disks utilized a two-fluid approach \cite{blaes94,hawley98}, in many protoplanetary disk situations a single fluid model is both justified \cite{bai11} and substantially simpler. \end{svgraybox}
+Although some of the early analytic and numerical work on the MRI in weakly-ionized disks utilized a two-fluid approach \cite{blaes94,hawley98}, in many protoplanetary disk situations a single fluid model is both justified \cite{bai11} and substantially simpler.
+In the single fluid limit all of the complexities of non-ideal MHD enter only via the induction equation.

 Deducing the non-ideal induction equation requires us to specify the form of the momentum coupling terms.
 Writing these in standard notation (which is different for the two terms, somewhat obscuring the symmetry),